 While Sentosa is certainly a great destination for thrills and spills, it’s also home to activities for travellers looking to slow down and smell the roses.

 Sunbathe on Palawan and Tanjong Beach, admire the view from Fort Siloso Skywalk or hike along Imbiah Trail—home to natural habitats like mangroves and coastal forests.
 Round off your visit at Quayside Isle, where you can feast on Mediterranean fare will admiring the sunset.

 Quayside Isle/Sentosa Cove.
 31 Ocean Way, Singapore 098375. +65 6887 3502.

 Punggol Waterfront/Coney Island

-Punggol is a little far off from the city centre, but you’ll be surprised by the options awaiting you on this end of the island.
-Explore the Punggol Waterway Park by bicycle—there are scores of rental shops around offering hourly rates–or meander the carved paths of Coney Island.
-After, nosh on the popular white bee hoon (rice vermicelli) at The White Restaurant that’s just minutes from Coney Island, or try one of seven eateries at the newly opened Punggol East Container Park.
-Extend your day into an island-hopping trip to Kusu Island or Lazarus Island, which you can get to by boat from Marina Country Club.
+Punggol may be some distance from the city centre, but you’ll be surprised by the options awaiting you on this end of the island.
+Explore the Punggol Waterway Park by bicycle—there are scores of rental shops around offering hourly rates–or meander along the quiet paths of Coney Island.